blkmlk/tonic-prometheus-layer/README.md

 tonic_prometheus_layer = "0.1.9"
 ```

+## Server Instrumentation

-Then add a new layer to your tonic instance like:
+Add a new layer to your tonic instance like:
 ```rust,no_run
 use std::net::SocketAddr;
 use std::str::FromStr;